Calbabreaker/kontrolbot/README.md

 ## Usage

-To send a command, type a message with `>` at the front and it will execute it and echo back the result while it executes it.
+To send a command, send a message with `>` at the front and it will execute it while sending back the output.
 You can use `!kb kill` to kill the current command although it might not respond if it's stuck in a loop.

-By default everyone can use kontrol bot but if you want to restrict usage, then add `OWNERS=` on seperate line in the .env file and add your username#tag or anyone's username#tag as a comma seperated list to the left of the =.
+By default everyone can use kontrolbot but if you want to restrict usage, add `OWNERS=` on seperate line in the .env file and add your username#tag or anyone's username#tag as a comma seperated list to the right of the =.

 Example .env: